Starflower is a herbacous woodland and wetland plant rising on erect slender stems to an average height of 4 inches (range is 2 to 8 inches).

 Habitat: Starflower has a slender rhizomatous root system which grows from a tuber at the plant base.
 The plant spreads when the rhizomes elongate and form a new tuber at the tips.
 The new tuber has root and shoot buds, allowing the rhizome to die, but creating a new plant.
 It can be found in a variety of forest soils ranging from dry to wet, and in bogs and heaths where the soil is acidic.
 Dappled shade is best, full sun only if soils are constantly moist.

-The new assignment places Starflower into the genus Lysimachia, which is from the Greek for either king Lysimachus or from lysis meaning "a release from" and mache meaning "strife".
+The new assignment places Starflower into the Myrsinaceae family and into the genus Lysimachia, which is from the Greek for either king Lysimachus or from lysis meaning "a release from" and mache meaning "strife".
 The legend is that Lysimachus, king of Sicily, was walking through a field.
 A bull chased him.
 He grabbed a loosestrife plant, waved it in front of the bull and it calmed the bull.
 In general then, both the common and the generic name refers to a supposed power to soothe animals or "loose" them of their "strife".
 All species of the Myrsinaceae found in Minnesota are now in the Lysimachia genus.
 The species name, borealis, is also from the Latin meaning "of the north", referring to the geographic area where the plant is concentrated.

 The author names for the plant classification are as follows: The first to classify was ‘Raf.’ which refers to Constantine Samuel Rafinesque, (1783-1840), European polymath who traveled in the United States, lived here many years, collected specimens, and published over 6,700 binomial names for plants.
 He applied to be botanist on the Lewis & Clark expedition but Jefferson turned him down in favor of training Lewis to act as botanist and saving the expense of another person.
 His work is recognized but amended by two people responsible for the nomenclature change: ‘Anderb.’ refers to Arne A. Anderberg, (b.
 1954), Swedish botanist who published several papers on the Lysimachia (Myrsinaceae).
 Co-author on those papers was 'U.Manns' which refers to Swedish Botanist, Ulrika Manns (B. 1965).